reflectoring/reflectoring.github.io/content/blog/2022/2022-11-03-test-and-automate-features-behind-the-flags-using-cypress-tests.md

 });
 ```

-We are also defining a task at the end to remove any user targets being created as part of this tasks.
-Finally, we can see all the test output being populated in Cypress UI dashboard.
-We can launch the Cypress UI and click on “Run” option, where we can see all the task execution with variations being printed.
+We are also defining a task at the end to remove any user targets being created as part of this task.
+Finally, we can see all the test output being populated in the Cypress dashboard UI.
+We can launch the Cypress UI and click on the “Run” option, where we can see all the task execution with variations being printed.

 {{% image alt="Cypress Test UI variation" src="images/posts/nodejs-cypress-test-launchdarkly/Cypress_Test_Result.png" %}}

 If you notice, as discussed above, we are testing the feature behind a feature flag with different variations.
-We are updating the flag value dynamically and execute our tests on the fly.
-Cypress also runs this tests with some default in-built wait period.
+We are updating the flag value dynamically and then execute our tests on the fly.
+Cypress also runs these tests with a default built-in wait period.
 However, if we would like to add validations we can add a dynamic wait period to observe the changes in the UI.

 #### Testing a User-targeted Feature

-In our previous [article](/nodejs-feature-flag-launchdarkly-react/), we had represented a button in UI which would be populated based upon the logged-in user.
-We can add the same button here and add test-cases using Cypress to cover the functionality of clicking the button and validating the popup alert.
+In our previous [article](/nodejs-feature-flag-launchdarkly-react/), we had represented a button in UI which would be populated based on the logged-in user.
+We can add the same button here and add test cases using Cypress to cover the functionality of clicking the button and validating the popup alert.

 For this, we will update our home page logic: